Master-Kiwi/RubiksCube/README.md

 I have no idea about the requirments for reinforcement learning models

 # How to help
-just spend some time reading the code, tell me what you think about it - what is good oder bad code.
+just spend some time reading the code, tell me what you think about it - what is good or bad code.

 If you are interested in the project or the result: Feel free to contact me, share your ideas / knowledge